thisisdavidjones/thisisdavidjones.github.io/content/articles/gettingmarriedinjapan.md

 * Under UK legislation marriages involving at least one British citizen taking place abroad, before the competent local authority and which are legally valid in that country, are likely to be recognised as valid in the UK

 * It is remotely *possible* that for some purposes you may need further proof of marriage in the form of an **apostille**, a certification from the Japanese Ministry of Foreign Affairs to prove that the document is official and issued by its government.
-To get an apostille from Japanese Mistry of foreign affairs, [visit their webpage here](https://www.mofa.go.jp/ca/cs/page22e_000417.html).
+To get an apostille from Japanese Ministry of foreign affairs, [visit their webpage here](https://www.mofa.go.jp/ca/cs/page22e_000417.html).